St. Andrew's Market and Playground: History

 In 2009, the St. Andrews Market was partly revived through a weekly outdoor farmers' market operated by Farmers’ Markets Ontario which occurred on Saturday mornings from early June to late October at Adelaide and Maud Streets, in a parking lot alongside the park.
 However, due to low attendance and resulting lack of vendor interest, the market did not return the following year.

-The Waterworks building is currently in the process of being redeveloped into a mixed-use residential, commercial, and public building.
-Most of the existing building will be repurposed into a retail food hall and other uses (YMCA), and 13 floors of apartments are to be built above.
+The Waterworks building redeveloped into a mixed-use residential, commercial, and public building.
+Most of the existing building repurposed into a 55,000-square-foot food hall and other uses (YMCA), and 13 floors of apartments are to be built above.
 The Waterworks building is a registered heritage building.
 It is an example of an Art Deco inspired building.
 As part of the redevelopment, the building site has been sold to a private developer.
+The food hall opened in June 2024.